NodeBE4/opinion/_posts/2023-01-23-cnmediaproject.md

 ### 1: [2023-01-25 15:20:36+08:00 推文](https://twitter.com/cnmediaproject/status/1618146804595556352)

 Last month, Nanchang Aviation University announced that it had launched a new center with the China Media Group to use "overseas student resources" (留学生资源) to assist with China's external propaganda objectives.
-More in our latest: <a href="https://chinamediaproject.org/2023/01/25/making-propaganda-personal/" target="_blank" rel="noopener noreferrer">https://chinamediaproject.org/2023/01/25/making-propaganda-personal/</a>
+More in our latest: https://chinamediaproject.org/2023/01/25/making-propaganda-personal/

 ### 2: [2023-01-25 15:29:26+08:00 推文](https://twitter.com/cnmediaproject/status/1618149027497005057)